yorikvanhavre/FreeCAD-manual/README.md

 If you are a book editor interested in publishing this book, drop me a note ;)

 This book is being tailored to be used with [gitbook](https://github.com/GitbookIO/gitbook).
+A preview of the final book is available at https://www.gitbook.com/book/yorikvanhavre/a-freecad-manual/